 The age of these images is unknown.
 Experts believe them to be of Mesolithic origin.
 This puts them at some 10,000 years old.
 Lipci Cave is located above the small village Lipci, above the Boka Kotorska.
 To find it, follow the old coast road towards Risan, and turn at the first left in Lipci.
 Follow the road to the end, then the trail uphill.
 Alternatively, there is a parking possibility at the new road, and a trail down towards the cave.

-One of the most romantic and appetizing restaurants in all of Montenegro can be found in the Bay of Kotor.
-The Ćatovića Mlini restaurant can be found in the small village of Morinj, halfway between Herceg Novi and Kotor. Ćatovića Mlini means ‘the Ćatović’s Mills’.
+To be clear, our favorite places to eat in Montenegro are always the farm stays where the organic food is grown and prepared for the guests of honor with the family’s honor requiring only the best.
+In the restaurant scene, though, you may want to check out Ćatovića Mlini restaurant in the village of Morinj, halfway between Herceg Novi and Kotor. Ćatovića Mlini means ‘the Ćatović’s Mills.
 Here the Ćatović family has used their mills for nearly two hundred years to make flour.
 The family eventually turned the business into a restaurant, but the mills are still there next to the stream that turned them.
 However, the magical scenery is only a backdrop to the excellent menu, which mainly includes fish dishes. Ćatovića Mlini offers fish specialties, seafood salads, homemade cheese, prosciutto and local wine.

 Great Places to Stay Around the Bay of Kotor